Brand, Workspaces & seats

 Edit access & remove people

 - Email is locked.
 You can change the name, roles, Workspaces, visibility and pipelines, but not the email an invite was tied to.
+If someone’s address changes, remove them and invite the new one.

 - To remove someone from one Workspace, just untick it here and save — there’s no separate button.
 They keep their access to every other Workspace.